 Now called ‘Ronette’s Bridge’ in her honour, it has long been divested of its original lumber carriage purpose and is used only by hikers.
 The trail also passes near the venerable old mill which doubled as the Packard Sawmill, its grounds nowadays a rally track whose office fans will recognise as Twin Peaks’ Sheriff Department.

-Dine in North Bend in the shadows of Mount Si
+Dine in North Bend

 As well as purveying sizeable breakfasts and burgers to many a passing rambler, Twede’s also flaunts its heritage with a wall of Twin Peaks photos and memorabilia.